 - Professor Mark Smith, Vice-Chancellor, Lancaster University

 - Ms Amanda Spielman, Chief Inspector, Ofsted

-There will be workshop sessions on the following topics:
+4 workshop sessions focused on the following topics:

 - Progression in mathematics from early years to primary